pumkinisawesome/PhysicsCompetitionContributions/README.md

   - Merge conflicts and resolution
   - GitHub issues, assigning and resolving
 - General programming techniques
+  - Working with other programmers
-  - Working with a large codebase written by other people
+    - Working within a large codebase written by other people
+    - Learning and following existing code formatting styles
+  - Bugs
+    - Use of debugging tools
+      - Breakpoints
+      - Watching variables/objects
+    - Identifying and improving legibility of code and documentation
   - Use of AI as an assistant, not for writing code for me, but for:
     - Examples of relevant Three.js code
     - Narrowing down bug possibilities